b65t/dotfiles/README.md

 <div align="center">
     <h1>Dotfiles</h1>
 </div>

+> [WARNING!]
+> I made these dotfiles for myself in the way i likeو I WOULD NOT SUGGEST YOU TO USE THEM

-just a dotfiles if made for myself
+just an hyprland dotfiles

 # what i use